 Beau Rivage resort & casino875 Beach Blvd. • 228.386.7444 • 888.567.6667 • beaurivage.com • facebook.com/beaurivageAAA Four Diamond 24-hour gaming facility with 1,740 rooms, table games, slot machines, table poker, premier entertainment, restaurants, golf, shopping promenade and three bars throughout.

 Beauvoir, Jefferson Davis Home2244 Beach Blvd. • 228.388.4400 • visitbeauvoir.orgLast home of Confederate President Jefferson Davis.
 Museum, historic cemetery, Tomb of the Unknown Confederate Soldier, Presidential Library and gift shop.Open year-round.
 Daily, 9 a.m. – 5 p.m.
 Admission.

-36 holes of mini golf, bumper cars, arcade, go-karts, a water balloon launching section, concession stand and more.
+36 holes of mini golf, bumper cars, arcade, go-karts, water balloon launching, concession stand, bowling alley, arcade, restaurant and lounge.

 Biloxi Boardwalk Marina Pontoon Rentals

 The pontoon boats are great for a relaxing fishing day or exploring the beautiful waters of the Mississippi Gulf Coast.
 Half, full, three and seven-day rental options.
 Call for details.

 Brewery tours and craft beer tastings.
 Sat, 12 – 6 p.m.
 Tasting admission for those 21 years and over.
 No reservation required (excluding large groups).

 Biloxi City Cemetery